-Bagwell, Raines And Rodriquez Are Elected To Baseball's Hall of Fame
+Bagwell, Raines And Rodriguez Are Elected To Baseball's Hall of Fame

 Three baseball stars who avoided convincing connection to steroid use during their playing days — Jeff Bagwell, Tim Raines, and Ivan Rodriguez — were elected to Major League Baseball's Hall of Fame Wednesday.
 The stars all received 75 percent of the ballots cast by the Baseball Writers Association of America.